 - Using a design or process in a new environment or application

+FMEA can help you understand how a new design or proposed change will impact the system and uncover potential bottlenecks or unintended consequences before implementation.
 It’s also good practice to periodically conduct an FMEA analysis throughout the life of a service, product or process to ensure everything continues to run smoothly.

 How to conduct an FMEA analysis